Woodworking is an ancient craft that has been used for centuries to create beautiful and sturdy pieces of furniture, art, and more.

 Jarrah is a hardwood that is native to Australia.
 It ranges in color from light reddish brown to dark red or nearly black.
 Jarrah is prized for its durability and strength, making it ideal for use in outdoor furniture and other products that will be exposed to the elements.

-One of the most notable things about Jarrah is how hard and dense it is.
-In fact, it’s one of the hardest woods in the world!
+Working with Jarrah has always been an exciting experience for me, primarily because of its exceptional hardness and density – it’s truly one of the toughest woods out there!
 This makes it ideal for outdoor furniture and other projects that will see a lot of wear and tear.

 Jarrah is also dimensionally stable, meaning it won’t warp or cup over time as some other woods can.